 Our business and affairs are managed under the direction of our board of directors.
-Our amended and restated certificate of incorporation will provide for a classified board of directors, with four directors in Class I (expected to be Ethan Waxman, Michael Douglas, Ursula Burns, and

-), three directors in Class II (expected to be Paul Moskowitz, John Driscoll, and Robert DeMichiei) and three directors in Class III (expected to be Eric Liu, Matthew Hawkins, and Heidi Miller).
+Our amended and restated certificate of incorporation will provide for a classified board of directors, with four directors in Class I (expected to be Ethan Waxman, Michael Douglas, Ursula Burns, and Vivian Riefberg), three directors in Class II (expected to be Paul Moskowitz, John Driscoll, and Robert DeMichiei) and three directors in Class III (expected to be Eric Liu, Matthew Hawkins, and Heidi Miller).
 See "Description of capital stock."

 We intend to enter into a stockholders agreement with EQT, CPPIB, Bain, and certain members of management in connection with this offering.
 EQT will have the right to nominate to our Board of Directors (i) two nominees for so long as EQT beneficially owns 30% or greater of our thenoutstanding common stock and (ii) one nominee for so long as EQT beneficially owns 5% or greater, but less than 30%, of our then-outstanding common stock.
 Mssrs.
 Waxman and Liu will be the initial EQT director nominees.
-CPPIB will have the right to nominate to our Board of Directors one nominee for so long as CPPIB beneficially owns 5% or greater of our thenoutstanding common stock.
+CPPIB will have the right to nominate to our Board of Directors one nominee for so long as CPPIB beneficially owns 5% or greater of our then-outstanding common stock.
 Mr. Douglas will be the initial CPPIB director nominee.
-Bain will have the right to nominate to our Board of Directors one nominee for so long as Bain beneficially owns 5% or greater of our then-outstanding common stock.
+Bain will have the right to nominate to our Board of Directors one nominee for so long as CPPIB beneficially owns 5% or greater of our then-outstanding common stock.
 Mr. Moskowitz will be the initial Bain director nominee.
+In addition, the Institutional Investors have certain nomination rights with respect to our board committees.
 See "Certain relationships and related party transactions-Stockholders agreement."